Gusttavo Lima: Musical career

-In 2009, he released his first album Gusttavo Lima, containing 24 tracks.
-The song that most stood out was "Rosas, Versos e Vinhos", which reached the first position in a local radio, and it also reached #57 in Billboard Brasil charts.
+In 2009, he released his first album Gusttavo Lima, containing 24 tracks.The most commercially successful track was "Rosas, Versos e Vinhos", which reached the first position in a local radio, and it also reached No.57 in Billboard Brasil charts.
 In 2010, he signed with Som Livre label and released Inventor dos Amores, as a CD and DVD, with sales of 15,000 copies.
-The title track was a collaboration with Jorge & Mateus, reaching #17 in the Brazilian Billboard Brasil charts.
-Based on this initial success, he released the single "Cor de Ouro" that reached #18 in Brazil.
-He also released "Refém", which reached #22 in charts.
+The title track was a collaboration with Jorge & Mateus, reaching No.17 in the Brazilian Billboard Brasil charts.
+Following this release, he released the single "Cor de Ouro" that reached No.18 in Brazil.
+He also released "Refém", which reached No.22 in charts.

 In 2011, Gusttavo released CD and DVD titled Gusttavo Lima e Você which was recorded live in Patos de Minas, on June 3, 2011, during Fenamilho musical event with estimated audience of 6,000,000 people.
-The highly popular album reached #7 and was certified platinum.
-The album produced his definitive hit "Balada" (full title "Balada Boa (Tchê Tcherere Tchê Tchê) based on the famous refrain), which reached #3 in Brazil.
+The album reached No.7 and was certified platinum.
+The album produced his definitive hit "Balada" (full title "Balada Boa (Tchê Tcherere Tchê Tchê) based on the famous refrain), which reached No.3 in Brazil.
 The Brazilian football player Neymar played a similar role to that he played in Michel Teló's smash success "Ai se eu te pego!" and appeared in many shows with Gusttavo Lima.